 Here are some things to consider when you’re submitting claims and you have more than one benefit plan:

 - If your plan pays first, you must allow the claim to be submitted to all plans before you submit any unpaid amounts to your Health Spending Account (HSA).

 - Your My ASEBP account will only show claims made to your ASEBP plan—not your spouse’s.
 If your plan pays first, your account will not show any claims (full or partial payment) paid by another plan.
 My ASEBP or the My ASEBP Mobile App may “allow” you to submit extra claim amounts to your HSA because we aren’t able to gather data on other payments that happen on a claim after it’s submitted to your ASEBP plan.
 If your claim shows an eligible amount to transfer on My ASEBP or the My ASEBP Mobile App, please check first to see if the remainder was already covered by another plan.
 If it hasn’t been covered by another plan (or if it’s only been partially covered and there’s still an amount remaining) you can then submit all or a portion of the remaining amount to your HSA

 - Note that if you submit expenses to your HSA account that were already claimed by another plan, you’ll have to reimburse ASEBP

 Setting up and Making Changes to your COB

 If you have any changes to your marital or dependant status, or if your coverage situation changes, you will need to inform ASEBP to ensure your claims continue to be processed properly.
-You can fill out the Coordination of Benefits Information form and mail it to us, or call us with your plan number(s) and information.
+You can fill out the Coordination of Benefits Information form and send it to us, or call us with your plan number(s) and information.
 To update your file, we’ll need to know the following about the other benefits provider: the name of the provider, the effective date of your coverage, what type of coverage you have and if all of your dependants are included in that coverage.